quantumlib/Cirq/docs/tutorial.md

 ![Circuits and Moments](CircuitMomentOperation.png)

-See the [conceptual documentation](circuits.md) for more details on these classes.
 Because the problem we have defined has a natural structure on a grid, we will use Cirq's built in `GridQubit`s as our qubits.
 We will demonstrate some of how this works in an interactive Python environment, the following code can be run in series in a Python environment where you have